 Now I have seen deer tracks in interesting places, even in relatively small places where people would be surprised to see deer.
 Your own personal high places, those areas where you gain outdoor experience, do not have to be in remote wilderness areas.
 Be creative and enjoy your outdoor life as much as possible in times of relative peace.

-Through the 42 month storm, (which occurs prior to the bug-out), you may have to choose your battles.
-Not so much in the great tribulation, for then you either accept martyrdom without hesitation or you resist martyrdom.
-Whether you resist by running away from “civilization” or by literally fighting those who would detain and incarcerate you, the fact is that every minute, every hour, and every day is a small victory.
-Then, after the initial stages of evacuation have passed, there may be cause to resist the urge to literally fight, as I will try to illustrate in a moment.
+Through the 42 month storm you can basically choose your battles.
+Not so much in the great tribulation, for then you either accept martyrdom or you resist martyrdom.
+Whether you resist by running away from civilization or by literally fighting those who would detain and incarcerate you, the fact is that every minute, every hour, and every day is a small victory.

-The authorities are more challenged logistically at the prospect of apprehending me and taking me to town than they would be if I gave them some excuse to shoot me down and leave my body to rot.
-I may run to make apprehension more difficult; however, if cornered I would rather surrender peacefully and force the “hunters” to take me to town than put up a firm resistance and gain a bullet for my troubles.
-Hindered but a moment and now with the adrenaline of the kill in their veins, they would lose no time tracking down other survivors in the area.
+Logistically they face a bigger challenge at the prospect of apprehending me than if I give them some excuse to shoot me, leaving my dead body as food for the ravens.
+I may run to make apprehension more difficult; however, if cornered I would rather surrender peacefully, compelling them to take me into town.
+In contrast, if I put up firm resistance I may just gain a bullet for my troubles; hindered but a moment and now with the adrenaline of the kill in their veins, they would lose no time tracking down other survivors in the area.

 Don’t be overwhelmed by the idea of a six-week survival challenge through the great tribulation.
 Besides, it is not really a question of whether or not you could survive six-plus weeks without going into town for supplies.
 The real question is: Could you regard six days as a victory?
 And could you regard six hours as a victory?